What are the best windows for your beach house?

 A beach home in a hurricane zone needs windows capable of withstanding strong winds, torrential rains and high-velocity flying debris.
 Impact resistant windows are made with tempered, laminated glass, heavy duty frames and stronger hardware.
 They stay in one piece even after the glass is cracked or damaged, protecting homes and lives.
 Unlike storm shutters, they require no additional preparation ahead of a storm other than being closed and locked.

-Air Master Windows and Doors is the only manufacturer in Puerto Rico and the Caribbean with Florida Product Approval and Miami-Dade County Notice of Acceptance (NOA) certifications against impact and air infiltration—the strictest standard in the U.S. Our impact resistant windows can withstand Category 5 hurricanes.
+Air Master Windows and Doors is the only manufacturer in Puerto Rico and the Caribbean with Florida Product Approval certification against impact and air infiltration—the strictest standard in the U.S. Our impact resistant windows can withstand Category 5 hurricanes.

 Heat and UV Ray Reduction